 What Safety Equipment Or Gear Should I Have?

 Here at Dolman Law Group Accident Injury Lawyers, PA, we’ve created a list of protective gear that is essential for a safe riding experience.
 Unluckily, motorcyclists rarely come out on top when in a collision with an automobile, so it is vital that you protect yourself by using the proper gear.
-Recently, we’ve stumbled across a fantastic article that outlines in detail why each piece of safety equipment is essential, here are the findings:
+Recently, we’ve stumbled across a fantastic article that outlines in detail why each piece of safety equipment is essential to prevent motorcycle accidents, here are the findings:

 The Importance of a Motorcycle Helmet: